abhijeetka/Ribbon-Task-Manager/readme.md

   - Project creation
   - Task creation
   - Assigning weights to tasks
-  - file uploads is easy.
+  - file uploads is too easy and fast.
-  - project sharing.
+  - project sharing is too easy.